Pack-Yak1/assembly-libs/README.md

 Code will be tested in both assembly and C. To run the assembly test, simply run `make`.
 For the C tests, run `make test`.
-C files are compiled with gcc and the `-nostartfiles` flag to allow my implementations to be used in place of the standard libraries included by gcc.
+C files are compiled with gcc and the `-nostartfiles` and `-nostdlib` flags to allow my implementations to be used in place of the standard libraries included by gcc.